 At this stage, there is probably no need to hire an advisor that manages their investments, as most of their savings are in their current 401k plans.
-Getting a one-time fee financial plan or hiring an advisor on a retainer is probably best in their case since their investable assets are below $50,000.
+Hiring an advisor on a retainer is probably best in their case since their investable assets are below $50,000.

-Do they need a Financial Advisor?
-Yes, they can definitely use one!
+Do Mark and Kerry need a Financial Advisor?
+Yes, they could definitely use one!

 Mark and Kerry could use a great advisor that can help them with their budgeting and debt consolidation.
 They are in dire need of saving towards an emergency fund before they even get started on student loan repayments or retirement planning.
 Considering that they have a young child, the advisor can also help them find the appropriate coverage of their term life insurance.

 Do Steve and Jon need a Financial Advisor?
 Yes, for investment advice